burhan-b/case-study/Readme.md

 # Kubernetes side
 After push the image to Azure, It will be used to up the kubernetes deployment.
-Run the casestudy-deployment.sh in the deployment-scripts directory
+Run the casestudy-deployment.sh script in the deployment-scripts directory